intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ![][appoggiatura]

-An appoggiatura is a kind of incomplete neighbor tone that is accented, *approached by leap (usually up), and followed by step (usually down) in the opposite direction*.
+An appoggiatura is a kind of incomplete neighbor tone that is *approached by leap, and followed by step in the opposite direction*.

 ![][escape]

 An escape tone, or *echappée*, is a kind of incomplete neighbor tone that is unaccented, *approached by stepwise motion (usually up), and left by leap (usually down) in the opposite direction*.

+The term "figure" can be used when discussing non-chord tones to imply that the melody follows the *shape* of a particular non-chord tone, but all pitches are actually chord tones.
+This is very useful in describing melodic shapes. (e.g. A melody can be described as having a passing tone figure if the melody has a stepwise movement continuously in one direction, even if every note belongs to a chord.)

 ### Anticipations (ANT)